Configuration Spaces of Equal Spheres Touching a Given Sphere: The Twelve Spheres Problem: Concluding Remarks

 Finally, for the region of $r$-values very close to $r_{max}(12)$, we assert that each of the spaces $\con(12)[r]$ and $\bcon(12)[r]$ has exactly $ \frac{12!}{12\times5}=7983360$ connected components, with each component containing a $\DOD$ configuration.
 This fact follows assuming the finiteness of the set of critical radius values $r$ for $\bcon(12)$, since at the point $r_{max}(12)$ only the $\DOD$ configurations survive, according to the uniqueness result of Danzer (Theorem ~\ref{th73}), and the topology of $\bcon(12)[r]$ does not change above the next largest critical value of $r$ below~$r_{max}(12)$.

-\section{Concluding remarks}
+\section{Concluding Remarks}

 This paper treats configuration spaces of touching spheres for very small values of $N$.
 We have shown that the configuration space of $12$ equal spheres touching a central $13$-th sphere is already large enough to exhibit interesting behavior in its critical points.
-Concerning $12$-sphere configurations in the equal radius case $r=1$ we have made the following observations. \begin{itemize} \item We have clarified an assertion of Frank (1952) given in Section ~\ref{sec:27}, showing that in the space $\bcon(12)[1]$ there are deformations interconnecting all $\FCC$, $\HCP$ and $\DOD$ configurations. \item We have given evidence suggesting that $\bcon(12)[1]$ is a connected space, and conjectured that $r=1$ is the largest parameter value where $\bcon(12)[r]$ is connected. \item We have shown that all elements of the finite set of $\FCC$ and $\HCP$ configurations lie on the boundary of the topological space $\bcon(12)[1]$ and are critical points for maximizing the radius parameter. \item We have conjectured that when a deformation of 12 spheres in a $\DOD$ configuration yields an odd permutation of elements, the (finite set of) $\FCC$ and $\HCP$ configurations in $\bcon(12)[1]$ are ``unavoidable'' points. \end{itemize} Many challenging and computationally difficult problems remain to better understand the constrained configuration space $\bcon(12)[1]$.
+Concerning $12$-sphere configurations in the equal radius case $r=1$ we have made the following observations. \begin{itemize} \item We have clarified an assertion of Frank (1952) given in Section ~\ref{sec:27}, showing that in the space $\bcon(12)[1]$ there are deformations interconnecting all $\FCC$, $\HCP$ and $\DOD$ configurations. \item We have given evidence suggesting that $\bcon(12)[1]$ is a connected space, and conjectured that $r=1$ is the largest parameter value where $\bcon(12)[r]$ is connected. \item We have shown that all elements of the finite set of $\FCC$ and $\HCP$ configurations lie on the boundary of the topological space $\bcon(12)[1]$ and are critical points for maximizing the radius parameter. \item We have conjectured that a continuous deformation of 12 spheres in a $\DOD$ configuration to a permutation of itself that is an odd permutation of its elements, then the deformation must pass through one of the (finite set of) $\FCC$ and $\HCP$ configurations in $\bcon(12)[1]$; they are ``unavoidable'' points. \end{itemize} Many challenging and computationally difficult problems remain to better understand the constrained configuration space $\bcon(12)[1]$.

 As mentioned in the introduction, configuration spaces are of interest in physics and materials science, particularly in connection with jamming in materials.
 Hard sphere models which view spheres packed inside a box have been extensively studied for jamming.
 Materials scientists have studied configuration spaces of small numbers of hard spheres by simulation in connection with nanomaterials.
 Recently, Holmes-Cerfon ~\cite{Holmes-C:2016} developed an algorithm that enumerates rigid sphere clusters and has determined those with up to $16$ spheres.
 The cases of small numbers (but larger than the $N$ treated here) of spheres were studied in Phillips ~et ~al. ~\cite{PJG12} and Glotzer et al. ~\cite{PJG14}, giving estimates for extremal configurations at values of $N$ larger than can be currently treated mathematically.
 We note that simulations of phase space can sample only a small part of it.
 In the simulation experiments reported in ~\cite{PJG12} for $N=12$ equal spheres, the experimenters were unable to detect that the radii at which the $M_5$-move and the $M_6$-move permutation cease being feasible are in fact different (as discussed in Section ~\ref{sec:64}).